Difference Between Vision and Goal

 1. Vision is not realistic.
 It is more like a dream that a person wants to achieve, whereas the Goal is realistic.
 It is the effort or stages that a person sets called goals to achieve that dream.

 2. In terms of time, vision is of the long period while the Goal is short term.
-Vision can be of far future that’ll maybe take a lifetime for achieving whereas goals are short term they are short period achievements that have to do for the main and final dream.
+Vision can be of far future that’ll maybe take a lifetime to achieve, whereas goals are short term.
+They are short-period achievements that have to do with the main and final dream.

 3. Vision is limitless, as there is no limit of what a person can have as a vision, whereas in the case of Goal, it always has a limit as to when to achieve it.